Torridal Church

 Torridal Church (Torridal kirke) is a parish church of the Church of Norway in Kristiansand Municipality in Agder county, Norway.
-It is located in the village of Aukland, just south of the village of Mosby and just north of the village of Strai, on the west shore of the river Otra.
+It is located in the village of Augland, just south of the village of Mosby and just north of the village of Strai, on the west shore of the river Otra.
 It is the church for the Torridal parish which is part of the Kristiansand domprosti (arch-deanery) in the Diocese of Agder og Telemark.
 The white church was built out of expanded clay aggregate in a rectangular design in 1978 using plans drawn up by the architect Alv Erikstad.
 The church seats about 215 people.